libp2p/specs/noise/README.md

 Users who require cipher agility are encouraged to adopt TLS 1.3, which supports negotiation of cipher suites.

+### Why the XX handshake pattern?

+An earlier draft of this spec included a compound protocol called [Noise Pipes][npf-noise-pipes] that uses the `IK` and `XXfallback` handshake patterns to enable a slightly more efficient handshake when the remote peer's static Noise key is known _a priori_.
+During development of the Go and JavaScript implementations, this was determined to add too much complexity to be worth the benfit, and the benefit turned out to be less than originally hoped.
+See [the discussion on github][issue-rm-noise-pipes] for more context.

 ### Why ChaChaPoly?